arees88/ML_Azure_P3_Capstone/README.md

 	--class_weight      - Weights associated with classes
 ```
 I have chosen Random Parameter Sampling because it is faster and supports early termination of low-performance runs.
-It supports discrete and continous hyperparameters.
+It supports discrete and continuous hyperparameters.

 The **_n_estimators_** and **_max_leaf_nodes_** hyperparameters are of type integer and I have used choice to specify several discrete integer values for them.
 The **_class_weight_** is of type string and I have specified two descrete choice values for this hyperparameter in the sampler as follows: